26 Pros and Cons of Living in Bologna, Italy

 PRO: Foodie City and FICO Eataly World

-Living in Bologna has the delightful advantage of being a foodie’s paradise.
+Living in Bologna has the delightful advantage of being a foodie's paradise.
 Known as the gastronomic capital of Italy, this city offers an incredible culinary experience that is sure to satisfy even the most discerning taste buds.
 From traditional pasta dishes like tortellini and tagliatelle to delicious cured meats like mortadella, Bologna is a haven for food lovers.
+For a practical rundown of dishes, markets, and food shops, see our Bologna Food guide.

 One must-visit spot for any food enthusiast in Bologna is the FICO Eataly World.
 Located just outside the city center, this expansive food market brings together the best of Italian cuisine under one roof.
 Here, you can indulge in a wide variety of local delicacies, sample exquisite wines, and discover the secrets of traditional Italian cooking.
 FICO Eataly is not just a market, but an immersive experience that allows you to truly immerse yourself in the world of Italian food.